 - Set up a text print action as described in the first scenario

-- The input for a text print action is text markup, so the second action is a Copy queue to a separate queue includes
+- The input for a text print action is text markup, so the second action is a Copy queue to a separate queue that includes

 - Text Markup to PDF transform on this input